andreis00/graskell/README.md

-This is a collection of graph algorithms in Haskell, currently supporting:
+This is a (toy) collection of graph algorithms in Haskell, currently supporting:

 (1.) representations such as: